Solar-Autonomous-ROACH/kinematic-arm/README.md

 ## Makefile

 Compiles the library.
 The compiled library is stored in `lib` directory (in gitignore).
-The object files are stored in `dist` directory.
+The object files are stored in `build` directory.
 Check this [section](#modifying-rover-library-path-and-arm-library-path) to see how you can modify (librover) library paths.
 We currently assume librover is located in `/home/ubuntu/SIMBA_C_Driver/rover`

 ## examples